Compare & Save on Conveyancing Solicitors

 Speak to Accredited Conveyancers & Save Today!

-The deposit is usually paid when you exchange contracts.
-This is because the transaction becomes legally binding at this stage.
+The deposit is usually paid when you exchange contracts and is among the major costs.
+This is because the transaction becomes a legally binding agreement at this stage.
 Once you have exchanged contracts and paid the deposit, you’ll be able to arrange a completion date.

 The deposit is usually paid once all the conveyancing searches have been completed.
 This means that all parties are satisfied with the most recent agreement and the buyer is happy to pay the deposit.

-Stamp Duty is a tax that is paid when buying a property.
-It is paid within 30 days of completion.
+Stamp Duty is paid within 30 days of completion and is typically the biggest expense.
 If the Stamp Duty is not paid on time, you will face financial penalties.
 Stamp Duty Land Tax is often abbreviated to SDLT in England and Northern Ireland.
 It is known as Land Transaction Tax in Wales and the Land and Buildings Transaction Tax in Scotland.

 The amount of Stamp Duty you owe depends on the value of the property.
 In England and Northern Ireland, Stamp Duty is not paid on properties worth up to £250,000.
 Buyers pay 0% for properties up to £225,000 in Wales and £175,000 in Scotland.